cloudControl/documentation/Platform Documentation.md

 ### Choosing Optimal Settings

 You can use the Blitz.io and New Relic Add-ons to run synthetic load tests against your deployments and analyze how well they perform with the current --min and --max settings under load to determine the optimal scaling settings and adjust accordingly.
 We have a [tutorial](https://www.cloudcontrol.com/blog/best-practice-running-and-analyzing-load-tests-on-your-cloudcontrol-app) that explains this in more detail.

+## Routing Tier

+All HTTP requests made to apps on the platform are routed via the routing tier.
+It takes care of routing the request to one of the app's containers based on the `Host` header.

+### Remote Address

+Because client requests don't hit your app directly, but are forwarded via the routing tier, you can't access the clients IP by reading the remote address.
+The remote address will always be the internal IP of one of the routing nodes.
+To make the origin remote address available the routing tier sets the `X-Forwarded-For` header to the original clients IP.

 ## Performance & Caching